I often am asked to help women in therapy with procrastination because it contributes to stress, anxiety and depression

 People who procrastinate do need help.
-It's a behavior that has terrible consequences, and the person doing it knows deep down it is not in there best interest, but they can't seem to stop.
+It’s a behavior that has terrible consequences, and the person doing it knows deep down it is not in their best interest, but they can’t seem to stop.

 Further complicating things is the fact that procrastination is different in different groups, and there seems to be different kinds of procrastinators.

 Some people struggle only a little with procrastination, for example in one area.
 They may procrastinate making doctor appointments or doing housework.
 Chronic procrastinators, on the other hand, have more areas of their life affected by this habit, and impacted seriously.
 People with ADHD may procrastinate because they have trouble with motivation and staying focused.
 Someone else may procrastinate because they have issues with perfectionism.
 The reasons vary with each person, and so the antidote must vary as well.

 Curiously, in almost all countries, procrastination researchers have found the numbers of true chronic procrastinators hover around 20 percent ( Murphy 2017).

 Let’s take a look at some different areas where procrastination might manifest itself.

 The best definition I have come across in reading many articles on procrastination is this one: